maheshkkolla/Go_Slack_Integration/README.md

 ## What is it ? ##

-	Go Slack Integration is script that written in Javascript which will pull the build status from Go CI and push that messages to the slack channel.
+Go Slack Integration is script that written in Javascript which will pull the build status from Go CI and push that messages to the slack channel

 ## What are the requirements ? ##